opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 | Deep Learning Engineer (large-scale) | The NeurIPS, ICML, and ICLR contingent; these are the researchers you would expect to see hired at OpenAI, Google Brain, etc. | Jupyter/JupyterLab, PyCharm or VS Code |
 | Deep Learning Framework Builder | Authors of low-level APIs for TensorFlow, JAX, and PyTorch; distributed training frameworks, like Ray; and similar. | PyCharm or VS Code |
 | ML Ops Practitioner | The engineers who productionize ML systems; responsible for running, maintaining, and debugging ML pipelines (from ETL through deployment).
 Usually do not have a background in machine learning. | Visual Studio, VS Code, PyCharm (or other JetBrains tools) |

+Teams that have the best understanding of how each fits into the company’s goals are best positioned to deliver successful outcomes.
+No matter the role, accelerated computing infrastructure is also key to powering success throughout the pipeline as capabilities move from analytics to advanced AI.

 ----